Murder of Lynsey Quy: Investigation

 The reported disappearance of Lynsey Quy in December 1998 gained major media attention.
 It was alleged that she had walked out on her children over Christmas.
 The idea she had voluntarily left the family home on Stamford Road was disputed by her family.
-Her husband was involved in a public appeal and the search for his missing wife.
+Her husband was involved in a public appeal in the search for his missing wife.
 Journalists had been invited into their home in the suburb of Birkdale.
-He claimed that his wife had voluntarily ran off with another man.
+He claimed that his wife had voluntarily run off with another man.
 Police searched the family home and gardens but found nothing of use to the investigation.
-From the early days of the investigation police suspected she had been victim of marital violence.
+From the early days of the investigation police suspected she had been the victim of marital violence.

-As was the prime suspect Mitchell Quy victimised himself.
+As the prime suspect, Mitchell Quy victimised himself.
 He appeared on many television and radio broadcasts appealing for his wife to return home.
 The family was offered support by Marie McCourt, the mother of Helen McCourt who disappeared in February 1988.

 Mitchell Quy was suspected by his behaviour during the public appeals.
 When asked by a reporter "did you kill Lynsey?" he replied "I’m not going to answer that.
 I’m not going to answer that question because I don’t need to".
-In October 1999, he appeared on ITVs This Morning and was interviewed by Richard and Judy.
+In October 1999, he appeared on ITV's This Morning and was interviewed by Richard and Judy.
 His body language was analysed by experts.

 In June 2000, body parts were discovered at Southport Pleasureland.
 On 8 June 2000, police searched sites near the theme park attractions.
 A torso buried in a shallow grave was identified as the missing woman.
 She had been decapitated and dismembered by her husband, who had hidden body parts near a roller coaster.
 Her arms and legs were found a day later dumped in bushes next to a railway line, but her head and hands were never located.
 On 7 June, Mitchell Quy was arrested and he soon admitted his guilt.

 Trial

 The trial began at North Sefton magistrates in June 2000.
 The court heard that Mitchell Quy had murdered his wife between 15 December 1998 and 5 February 1999 before hiding her severed body in different spots around Southport.
 She had been strangled to death prior to dismemberment while her children were asleep in another room.
-Then, Mitchell Quy cut the body up in the bathroom while his brother Elliot held open bin bags.
+Then, Mitchell Quy cut up the body in the bathroom while his brother Elliot held open bin bags.